Natural, Raw Honey from Rock Bees

 Why Galho Honey?

 GALHO Honey stands out as the epitome of pure honey, offering a taste of nature’s finest nectar.
 Sourced from pristine floral landscapes of Nagaland, our honey is crafted with unwavering commitment to quality and authenticity.
-GALHO currently works with beekeepers from the districts of Kohima, Phek, Zunheboto, Mokokchung and the Eastern parts of Nagaland.
+GALHO currently works with beekeepers from the districts of Kohima, Phek, Zunheboto, Mokokchung, and the Eastern parts of Nagaland.
 We take pride in our sustainable and ethical beekeeping practices, ensuring the well-being of the bees and our environment.
+Experience the richness of Rock Bee honey with GALHO and savor the purity of nature in every drop.